UnlyEd/serverless-plugin-dynamodb-backups/README.md

 * Automated Backups on your resources (serverless.yml)
 * Easy configuration
 * Report Error on slack channel (see configuration)
-* Create a schedule lamdba function automatically based on your env.
 * Delete old Backups (see configuration)